MoneyDock

 How is RD Interest Calculated?
 (The Math)

 RD calculation is surprisingly complex.
-Even though you deposit monthly, banks usually follow the Quarterly Compounding formula used for FDs.
+Even though you deposit money monthly, most banks calculate interest using the Quarterly Compounding formula used for FDs.
 This means the money you deposit in Month 1 earns interest for 12 months, the money in Month 2 earns for 11 months, and so on.

 Important Rules to Remember